dmd-program/dmd-400-sp17/capstone-project-proof-of-concept.md

 The proof itself depends on the type of project and media being used.
 However, there are standard ways of showing competency in a given craft.
 See recommendations for project proofs on the _**project categories**_ pages.

+## Submission details

+Submit your proof of concept by the due dates indicated on Canvas.